dao-xyz/peerbit-examples/packages/browser-chat/README.md

 ```

 2.

-See [this](https://github.com/dao-xyz/peerbit/tree/master/packages/server-node) for a remote node (host in a data center)
+For the browser to browser to work you need a relay (or use the one that is already available if its online)

-See [this](../../README.md) for a local node (on your computer in a Docker container)
+See [this](../../README.md) for a local node (on your computer in a Docker container) (EASY!)

+See [this](https://github.com/dao-xyz/peerbit/tree/master/packages/server-node) for a remote node (host in a data center, or at home with port forwarding) (A little harder)

 3.
 The topics you need to subscribe to are